TurboGears/tg2docs/docs/turbogears/validation.rst

 Validators are simply objects that provide a ``to_python`` method which returns the converted value or raise :py:class:`tg.validation.TGValidationError`

-For example a validator that converts a paramter to an integer would look like:
+For example a validator that converts a parameter to an integer would look like:

 .. code-block:: python